 Elizabeth Tritthart is a weaver who works on a loom the size of a Ford 150 King Cab.
-While living in a world where chaos abounds, she works slowly and steadily to bring thousands of threads into a specific order to create art for mindfulness and a sense of control.
+While living in a world where with rapidly changing technology, she works slowly and steadily to bring thousands of threads into a specific order to create Fine Art.

-Eliz’s looms are in her home, in this way she follows the traditions weavers of history.
+Eliz’s looms are in her Montana home, in this way she follows the traditions weavers of history.
 Before the Industrial Age most weavers wove on looms in homes, barns, sheds, lofts or attics.
 The drawloom requires no electricity and it is quiet.
-In the configuration Elizabeth has chosen it is call a “long weave” in which patterns are woven slowly over the course of several sittings.
+Pieces are woven slowly over the course of several sittings.

-Elizabeth shares her research via HistoricWeaving.com and through weaving presentations to increase public appreciation for the looms, the weavers and the fabric they produce.
+Elizabeth shares her research gleanings on historicweaving.com, her weaving progress blog https://www.facebook.com/historicweaving, and through weaving presentations to increase public appreciation for the looms, the weavers and the fabric they produce.